-The General Agencies of The United Methodist Church Benefit Plan (the "Plan") provides medical, dental, life, and long and short-term disability defined benefits to participants of 11 general agencies, all Bishops covered by the Episcopal Fund, and employees of other United Methodist related organizations.
+Health Care and Life Insurance Benefits - The General Agencies of The United Methodist Church Benefit Plan (the "Plan"), which qualifies for treatment as a multiemployer plan under Accounting Standards Codification (ASC) 715, Compensation - Retirement Benefits, provides medical, dental, life, and long- and short-term disability defined benefits to participants of the 11 general agencies, all Bishops covered by the Episcopal Fund, and employees of other United Methodist related organizations.
 Effective January 1, 2004, Plan amendments were made to change the retiree benefits offered and increase the related premiums paid by retirees.